Diesen Artikel auf deutsch lesen.

 Disillusioned?
 It’s not perfect, but it will do

 With many ways it does things, PowerPoint still drives me crazy.
 Shift-arrow scales objects instead of moving them in bigger increments?
 Insane.
 No keyboard shortcut to copy and paste properties?
-There is only that damn brush tool.
+There is was only that damn brush tool.
 Want to mask an image without distorting it right away?
 Forget it.
 Those ugly dotted guides?
 Microsoft has no taste.
 Modal dialog boxes for text and paragraph properties, still?
 Only reset a part of a slides to the default design?
 Impossible.

 But it is a choice between two evils, where to make something necessary possible, something nice will have to give.
 Something really nice, damn it.